MilenkoBugueno/teamtool/README.md

 * to train certain aspects of teamwork at a time
 * to improve team play and the overall productivity

-“Agile”, because the moves enable team to think and develop in an agile way.
+“Agile”, because the moves enable teams to think and develop in an agile way.

 “Moves”, because single elements are taken from different methods like Scrum, similar to defined steps in dancing.
 These moves are then trained specifically and, much like in dancing, can be connected to increasingly complex sequences to live agile values on the job.